denten-books/plain-text/2-device.md

 > book steady and motionless before us so that we may have time to examine its
 > shape and design [@lubbock_craft_1921, 1].

+Make note of the object-oriented vocabulary that does note quite refer to the object.
+When Lubbock uses words like form, book, shape, design or when he refers to "grasping," "holding," and "keeping the book motionless," he means it all metaphorically as in holding, grasping, and keeping the book before the mind's eye.
+He means the book continually escapes the reader's mental grasp.
-The book continually escapes the reader's grasp.
-Our ability to understand the novel as a form is hampered by our unfamiliarity with its "technical aspects," Lubbock writes in the conclusion of his influential *The Craft of Fiction" [@lubbock_craft_1921, 272].
+Our ability to understand the novel as a form is hampered by our unfamiliarity with its "technical aspects," Lubbock writes [@lubbock_craft_1921, 272].
 Other more plastic art forms like sculpture or painting can be grasped at once, in their entirety.
 They exist at a time and at a place limited to their physical dimensions.
 By contrast, the narrative unfolds in time.
 The novel must be assembled before the mind's eye to present itself for analysis in its entirety.
 Elements of composition unfold in time outside of the novel's physical, bibliographic contexts.
 Meaning making of this sort involves reading past the linguistic minutiae to construct a synthetic literary whole.
 Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
 To read in this mode is to deny the book its materiality.
 To read the novel for pleasure is to "forget, if we can, that the book is an object of art [@lubbock_craft_1921, 6].
 And to forget the book as an object of art is necessarily to forget it also as an object.
 Thus to "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrases it, is precisely the opposite of what is normally meant by objectification.
 Reading is a retreat from materiality.
 The book is a retreat also from the material realities of the reader's immediate context, an escape into the imagination, where the reader can "discover a world" and "be lost" in a "pleasant illusion," where there is "no chance of our finding, perceiving, recreating, the *form* of the book [emphasis mine]" [@lubbock_craft_1921, 6].

 Unlike the lay reader, the critic's task is to engage in the particulates of the writing craft.
 Lubbock writes that "far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
-Echoing Boris Eichenbaum in "How *The Overcoat* is Made", Lubbock calls the reader's attention to the technology of literary construction.
+Echoing Boris Eichenbaum in "How *The Overcoat* is Made", Lubbock calls the reader's attention to the technology or craft of literary construction.
 He promises to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
 "How they are made is the only question I ask," he writes [@shklovksy_poetika_1919;
 @lubbock_craft_1921, 12 & 28; @eichenbaum_how_1995].
 "The author of the book
-was a craftsman," it is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
-Lubbock's usage of a seemingly materialist vocabulary---"parts," "forms," "shapes," "proportions," and "designs"---nevertheless refer to ideational, mental constructs, just as it was for Shklovsky and Eichenbaum.
+was a craftsman," he concludes.
+It is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].

+Lubbock's usage of an object-oriented vocabulary---"parts," "forms," "shapes," "proportions," and "designs"---nevertheless refer to ideational, mental constructs, just as it was for Shklovsky and Eichenbaum.
 "The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
 Critics must chose to see either the trees or the forest.
-As the totality of the work comes into view, the technical details of craft disappear.
-Viewed up close, the technical details obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, stopping short of recovering the book as an object.
+As the totality of the work comes into view, the technical details of craft---and the book itself---disappear.
+But viewed up close, the technical particulates also obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, stopping short of recovering the book as an object.
 "If only there was one single tangible and measurable fact about the book," Lubbock writes.
 If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

 Walter Benjamin, writing in the 1930s, was one of the first to define the notion of literary technique in a way that would connect it to a materialist